insideaayush/hms/README.md

 Now we need to get the right branch pulled from the repository online
 	git checkout --track origin/develop

-Now install react stuff
+Now install dependencies for frontend
     cd frontend/
     npm install

-    #to go back to projects root folder
-    cd ../

 To run the project

-    [tab1 of terminal]
+    to run the backend server
     python3 manage.py runserver

-    [tab2 of terminal]
+    to run the frontend server
     cd frontend/
     npm run start